menglishca/keyin-course-notes/content/fullstack/course-notes/topic-05/webservers-express/_index.md

 ## What is a Web Server?
 - A piece of software that listens on a specific port for HTTP requests from clients
-    - Typically port `80` for HTTP requessts and `443` for HTTPS requeests
+    - Typically port `80` for HTTP requests and `443` for HTTPS requests
 - When a request is made, the web server sends back the client a response (such as a HTML or JSON file)
 - Common responsibilities include:
   - Serving static files (HTML, CSS, JS)